-Guide to California Franchise Tax Board Liens
+Guide to California FTB Liens: How to Release Tax Liens

 What to Expect if the CA Franchise Tax Board Issues a Lien Against You for Unpaid State Taxes